PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 Also, the literature says a multiple-layer model gains the ability to“compose” the attention heads together in new ways to implement more complex calculations.

 With 1 layer, the model can handle all Simple US9 cases but only 25% of Cascading US9 cases.
 With 2 layers, the model can handle all Simple and Cascading US9 cases (CoLab Part 9) for 5 digit addition.
 Excellent!

+To be accurate, the 2 layer algorithm must have the functionality of the 1 layer algorithm **and** functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
 How does it do this?

 # Attention Pattern
-Attention patterns are the easiest way to see the impact of changing n_layers.
+Attention patterns are the easiest way to see the change in model structure by changing n_layers.
 With 1 layer, the attention pattern showed one row of 3 attention heads.
 With 2 layers, there are now 6 attention heads over two rows.
 For example, for the question “16044+14973=” we get this attention pattern:

 <img src="{{site.url}}/assets/AttentionPattern5Digit3Heads2Layer.png" style="display: block; margin: auto;" />